kabiratsalawudeen20-creator/Movie-Rating-Analystics-dashboard/README.md

 ## Movie Rating Analystics Dashboard

-This project analyzes audience behavior and movie popularity using the **MovieLens dataset**.
+This project analyzes audience behavior and movie popularity using the **Moviedataset**.

 ## Scope and Objectives